 The 2D drawings specify the exact dimensions and tolerances of all features.
 This is also where you can note the surface texture, color and other important part information.
 The 3D CAD files are required for setting up G-code for CNC machining.
 Even for projects that don’t require CNC machining, such as vacuum casting, it’s useful to have a 3D CAD file for estimating raw material consumption and part weight.

+When requesting a quote you will need to have an idea of the number of prototypes or parts needed.
 Different manufacturing processes are best suited for different volumes of parts.
 One process that may be ideal for a handful of prototypes, like vacuum casting, would be unsuited for larger production volumes.
 Therefore it’s best to be very clear about the quantity at the beginning of the quotation process.